debapriya9b/cookbook/README.md

 After I had test deployed the site to heroku I was able to see the real life versions which I was able to test on android phone, amazon fire tablet and different orientations.
 Unfortunitely, I have no safari devices which I am able test on.

 **Known Issue**
-- When the username is lengthy ,after the user logged in, in most of the small devices Logout link,and the welcome message is not visible in the main navbar.To solve this media query has been added.Still,in few cases,where username is too lengthy,this problem persists.To solve this issue,logout option has been added in sidenavbar as well as floating menu button so that user can easily get the logout link.
+- When the username is lengthy ,after the user logged in, in most of the small devices Logout link,and the welcome message is not visible in the main navbar.To solve this media query has been added.Still,in few cases,where username is too lengthy,this problem persists.To solve this issue,logout option has been added in the floating menu button so that user can easily get the logout link.
 - Tooltips have been added for each floating links however in mobile view it is not showing.